Aina-VM/MidProject2025/README.md

 Outside this folder, in the folder of the project there is a file called "index.html" which is the main entry point of the project.
 It redirects users directly to the main page (homePage.html) located inside the "pages" folder.

+Another html named "error" has been added to simulate an error page when the link goes to pages still in development.

 **Technologies Used**
 Frontend: